 WE ARE CURRENTLY ONLY ACCEPTING BRAIN DONATIONS FROM INDIVIDUALS ENROLLED IN OUR RESEARCH.
 IF AN INDIVIDUAL IS NOT ENROLLED IN OUR RESEARCH, WE WILL NOT ACCEPT A BRAIN DONATION.

 Brain donation is a decision that individuals enrolled in our research and their families make only after thoughtful consideration.
 The decision has important emotional and practical implications.
-Members of the professional staff at the Northwestern Cognitive Neurology and Alzheimer's Disease Center are available to talk with you and answer your questions as you consider brain donation.
+Members of the professional staff at the Mesulam Cognitive Neurology and Alzheimer's Disease Center are available to talk with you and answer your questions as you consider brain donation.

 The time to start thinking about brain autopsy is now, even though death may be years away.
 Early discussion reduces the stress of such decisions at the time of death and allows for arrangements to be set in advance.

 Your decision may be influenced by a variety of factors.

 - Diagnosis.
 At present, Alzheimer's disease and other forms of neurodegenerative dementia can only be diagnosed with 100% certainty through a brain autopsy.